-NBA Agent Slams League For Embracing Black Lives Matter Movement, Calls It ‘A Horrible Look For The League’
+NBA Agent Slams League For Embracing Black Lives Matter Movement, Calls It ‘A Horrible Look’

 “My sense is there’ll be somewhat a return to normalcy — that those messages will largely be left to be delivered off the floor,” Silver said before Game 4 of the NBA Finals.

-Some people have speculated that Silver is looking to change things for the upcoming year due to the low ratings of competitions recorded in the playoffs and the Finals, which were down 20 percent compared to last year.
-Even with LeBron James, arguably the best athlete currently playing, and the Los Angeles Lakers competing for a championship, not as many people tuned in to watch.
+Some people have speculated that Silver is looking to change things for the upcoming year due to the low ratings recorded in the playoffs and the Finals, which were down 20 percent compared to last year.
+Even with LeBron James — arguably the best athlete currently playing — and the Los Angeles Lakers competing for a championship, not as many people tuned in to watch.

-The decrease in interest can also be attributed to other professional sports going on at the same time, including the MLB and the NFL, the fact that there were no live fans at any of the matchups, as well as the upcoming presidential election.
+The decrease in interest can also be attributed to other professional sports going on at the same time — including the MLB and the NFL — the fact that there were no live fans at any of the matchups, as well as the upcoming presidential election.

 Professional basketball is not the only place where the BLM movement was prominently active.
 The NFL, MLB, and NASCAR have all taken steps to show support in raising awareness to the public.